Stop the Asphalt Plant

 Background

 Since 2023, B.P.
-Mitchell have been operating an Asphalt Production Plant on Cole Green Lane, without this facility having been included in any previous Planning Applications or subject to, from what we can establish, the required environmental Permit Application.
+Mitchell have been operating an Asphalt Production Plant on Birchall Lane, Cole Green, despite it never having appeared in any previous Planning Applications.

 “Gradually, since 2023 the noise has become more frequent and has made our lives unbearable.”